top of page

 1. Your parent's names?
 Born where?
 When?
 Their brothers and sisters?
 Your grandparent's names or nicknames?
 Born when?
 Where?
 Their brothers and sisters?

-2. All birth or marriage certificates of your parents or grandparents.
+2. All birth or marriage certificates or information of your parents or grandparents.

-3. Were your family associated with a mission, a station, a town?
+3. Were your family associated with any Aboriginal missions, a station, a town, a reservation or care home?

 4. A certificate that traces your family to a particular Aboriginal station or reserve. (these are rare)